Meetyou-AI-Lab/CARE-MI/README.md

 ## Overview

-The benchmark is and only is for evaluating the misinformation in long-form (LF) generation for Chinese Large Language Model (LLM) in the maternity and infant care domain; it is constructed on top of existing knowledge graph (KG) datasets and multiple-choice (MC) datasets.
-Theoretically speaking, it is easy to transfer our pipeline to other knowledge-intensive domains or low-resourced languages.
+The benchmark is and only is for evaluating the misinformation in long-form (LF) generation for Chinese Large Language Models (LLMs) in the maternity and infant care domain; it is constructed on top of existing knowledge graph (KG) datasets and multiple-choice (MC) question-answering (QA) datasets.
+Theoretically speaking, it is easy to transfer our benchmark construction pipeline to other knowledge-intensive domains or low-resourced languages.
 An illustration of our benchmark construction pipeline is shown below.

 ![benchmark-pipeline](figs/benchmark-pipeline.png)

-We include two types of questions in the benchmark:
+We construct two types of questions in the benchmark:

 - **True/False (TF) Question**: Given a question, the LLM is required to judge whether the claim in the question is correct or not.
 - **Open-End (OE) Question**: Given a question, the LLM is allowed to provide a free-form, open-ended answer in response to the question.
 Unlike TF questions, the answers to OE questions are not limited to True/False judgments.